WordPress Release Team and Focus Leads

 • Write blog posts for various milestones

 • Keep an eye on the deadlines in the handbook and contact the different teams involved (pingPing The act of sending a very small amount of data to an end point.
 Ping is used in computer science to illicit a response from a target server to test it’s connection.
 Ping is also a term used by Slack users to @ someone or send them a direct message (DM).
 Users might say something along the lines of “Ping me when the meeting starts.” pluginPlugin A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
 They can extend functionality or add new features to your WordPress websites.
 WordPress plugins are written in the PHP programming language and integrate seamlessly with WordPress.
-These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party, theme, ping polyglots, etc.)
+These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party, theme, ping polyglots, etc.).
+Remind people of said deadlines when needed.

 • Take notes on the procedures outlined in the handbook to propose changes if needed